Parth-Dholariya/AWS-S3/README.md

 # AWS-S3
-used AWS S3 to host static website
+used AWS S3 to host image gallery website